Bionus/imgbrd-grabber/docs/docs/compilation.md

 ## Raspberry Pi (Raspbian)

 ### Preparations
 Make sure that you are running Raspbian Stretch or newer on a Raspberry Pi 2 or Raspberry Pi 3.
-The compilation requires a lot of memory so make sure that you stop all unnecessary processes (i. e.
-Apache, MySQL, php-fpm) before starting the compilation.
+The compilation requires a lot of memory so make sure that you stop all unnecessary processes (i.e. Apache, MySQL, php-fpm) before starting the compilation.
 You may need to set memory-split to 16MB in _raspi-config_ or increase your swap partition size.
 You only need to do this for the compilation and can switch back to the old values.

 You can choose between two different versions of Grabber.
 One is the release version, the other one the developer version.
 Simply download the one that suits your taste best.